Film Connection student David Nance: In pursuit of “Plan A”

 What David didn’t know was how quickly he’d be thrown into the deep end of the pool.
 “Right off the bat, when I first met with them, they said, ‘Hey, we’ve got a feature film [Last Scene in Idaho] and we want to have you involved in preproduction.’”
 He says, “I met with their UPM [unit production manager], we went over call sheets, time sheets, general arranging.
 I got to see how deal memos were crafted and then revised, and saying, ‘Oh, we’ve lost this person so now we’ve got to bring this person which means we need to craft another deal’…Things like that.
 So it was very eye opening just seeing the preproduction process.”

-Since enrolling in the program, David has been working through his apprenticeship at his own pace, supporting himself with his day job while continuing to work on productions with Fireshoe.
+Since enrolling in the program, David has been working through his externship at his own pace, supporting himself with his day job while continuing to work on productions with Fireshoe.
 While he says the production side is a great fit for him, it’s not all he’s doing.
 He tells us he’s also working on a script as part of his training.

 “It’s a post-apocalyptic western, as it were,” he says.
 “It takes place 2115, Northern Canada, after the world has been in drought for generations, and it’s about these homesteaders who are living off the land.”